-Extra work surface is provided by a slide out flap below the kitchen worktop, which is retained in its stowed position by an internal catch.
+Extra work surface is provided by a slide out flap above the fridge, which is retained in its stowed position by an internal catch.
+On some models there is also a pull up flap on the lounge side of the fridge cabinet.
+To close this it is necessary to release both catches simultaneously.

-It is not recommended to travel with this worktop extended, nor of course, with anything on it.
+It is not recommended to travel with these worktops extended, nor of course, with anything on them.